zoekirsh/activerecord-lifecycle-reading/README.md

 even deleted.
 Everything we cover here is called "Active Record Lifecycle Callbacks".
 Many people just call them callbacks.
 It's a bit shorter.

-Take a look at the blog app that is included. before you start learning from Rails!
+Take a look at the blog app that is included.
+Be sure to run the migrations before you start learning from Rails (we do this with `rake db:migrate`)!
 We have a `Post` model and a few views.
 The `Post` `belongs_to` an `Author`.
 Also in the `Post` model you'll notice a validation to make sure that post titles are in title case.
 Title case means every word starts with a capital letter.

 While this validation is great, there is a method provided by Rails called `#titlecase` that will do this for us.
 I still want this validation, but let's